TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-installationandupgrade-sql-always-on.md

 ### 1. Verify completion of prerequisites

-- Confirm that you followed the [Prerequisites for deploying App Service on Azure Stack Hub](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started),
+Confirm that you've followed the [Prerequisites for deploying App Service on Azure Stack Hub](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started).

-- If you didn't deploy SQL Server using the [Quickstart template for Highly Available file server and SQL Server](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#quickstart-template-for-highly-available-file-server-and-sql-server), review [Prepare the SQL Server instance](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#prepare-the-sql-server-instance) to ensure SQL Server is deployed in a highly available configuration.
+If you didn't deploy SQL Server using the [Quickstart template for Highly Available file server and SQL Server](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#quickstart-template-for-highly-available-file-server-and-sql-server), review [Prepare the SQL Server instance](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#prepare-the-sql-server-instance) to ensure SQL Server is deployed in a highly available configuration.

 ### 2. Verify SQL Server belongs to an Always On availability group